 Studies in psychology have shown that people can process, absorb, and recall only a limited amount of information at one time.
 Complex tasks can lead to procrastination in the execution of personally and socially desirable behaviours.
 Thus, a central insight from behavioural science is that making things as easy as possible can increase the likelihood that people will act.
 Simplification has, for example, been successfully applied to increase savings plan participation and contribution rates in the US.

-• The book “Simpler: The Future of Government” by Cass Sunstein (2013), articulates many ways that the US federal government used behavioral insights to streamline and simplify government regulation.
+- The book “Simpler: The Future of Government” by Cass Sunstein (2013), articulates many ways that the US federal government used behavioral insights to streamline and simplify government regulation.

-• In EAST: Four simple ways to apply behavioural insights link-out (2014), you can find a full chapter (starting on pp. 9) with work by the UK BIT team on “Making it easy’, plus an explanation of why simplifying processes leads to more action.
+- In EAST: Four simple ways to apply behavioural insights (2014), you can find a full chapter (starting on pp. 9) with work by the UK BIT team on “Making it easy’, plus an explanation of why simplifying processes leads to more action.
 The document also provides information about other ways behavioural insights can be applied to policy design.